Try This Chocolate Peanut Butter Protein Ice Cream Recipe

 When you’ve got a serious craving for chocolate and peanut butter, nothing else will truly hit the spot.
 But while you might be tempted to dump a handful of chocolate chips into a jar of peanut butter, needless to say, that’s not the healthiest option.
 Instead, satisfy your craving for that classic flavor combo — without all the added sugar — with this healthier spin on chocolate peanut butter ice cream.

-The recipe calls for just four ingredients: bananas, Openfit Plant-Based Protein Shake, unsweetened almond milk, and peanut butter powder.
+The recipe calls for just four ingredients: bananas, Openfit Plant-Based Nutrition Shake, unsweetened almond milk, and peanut butter powder.
 Once you freeze the bananas, this super-simple dessert requires just 10 minutes of prep time.
 You don’t need a fancy ice cream maker, either — a food processor or high-powered blender will do the trick.

 This cold and creamy dessert is made with almond milk and plant-based protein, so it’s dairy-free and vegan-friendly.
 Each serving has 291 calories and only 1 gram of saturated fat.
 You’ll also get 25 grams of protein and 12 grams of fiber, along with plenty of vitamins and minerals.

-The rich, chocolatey flavor comes from Openfit Plant-Based Protein Shake, which provides 20 grams of pea protein per serving, along with 7 grams of filling fiber and 26 essential vitamins and minerals.
+The rich, chocolatey flavor comes from Openfit Plant-Based Nutrition Shake, which provides 20 grams of pea protein per serving, along with 7 grams of filling fiber and 26 essential vitamins and minerals.
 And it’s sweetened with stevia and monkfruit, so it’s Sugar Free 3-approved.

 If you’ve never tried powdered peanut butter before, you’re in for a treat.
 It has all the nutty favor of traditional PB, but a two-tablespoon serving of peanut powder provides 7 grams of protein and 2 grams of fiber, with only 70 calories and 1.5 grams of fat.
 By comparison, two tablespoons of peanut butter has the same amount of protein and fiber, but with 190 calories and 16 grams of fat.